Murray-Watt/java/documents/concurrencyTutorials.md

 These thread-safe collections provide various levels of concurrency support and can be chosen based on the specific requirements of the application.

+## Thread Safety

+Ensuring that data shared between threads is accessed in a way that avoids conflicts and maintains data integrity.
+This often involves using synchronization mechanisms like locks or atomic operations.